ethanhob/MathQuiz/README.md

 The objective is to get as many questions right within a 60 second time limit.
 At the end, the score is displayed.

+This can easily be adjusted to any numbers with any operations.

 This was one of the first projects I completed and the tutorial that I was basing it on used ES5.
 ES6 is used in later porjects